konaraddi/learnpython/exercises.md

 * Ask the user for their pet name and various stats (e.g. Type?
 Amount of HP?
 Attack/Defense?
 Favorite toy?).
 In the end, print it all out in a neat fashion.

-* Ask for the user's birth date in the form of MM/DD/YYYY and figure out how many days old they are.
+* Ask for the user's birth date in the form of MM, then DD, and then YYYY.
+Tell them how many days old they are.

 ### 006 Decisions